cloudflare/cloudflare-docs/content/magic-wan/configuration/connector/configure-hardware-connector.md

 In this type of high availability (HA) configuration, you will choose a reliable LAN interface as the HA link which will be used to monitor the health of the peer connector.
 HA links can be dedicated links or can be shared with other LAN traffic.

-If you need a high availability configuration for your premises, refer to refer to [About high availability configurations](#about-high-availability-configurations) for more information.
+If you need a high availability configuration for your premises, refer to [About high availability configurations](#about-high-availability-configurations) for more information.

-If you do not need a high availability configuration for you premises, refer to [Configure Cloudflare dashboard settings](#configure-cloudflare-dashboard-settings).
+If you do not need a high availability configuration for you premises, jump to [Configure Cloudflare dashboard settings](#configure-cloudflare-dashboard-settings).

 ---